alexander-rass/HiPPSO/README.md

 (f(x)=&sum;<sub>d=0..D-1</sub>x[d]<sup>2</sup>)
 in two dimensions.
 The used configuration file is [example_01.conf](https://github.com/alexander-rass/HiPPSO/blob/master/examples/example_01.conf).
-A statistic is generatet, which contains the objective function value of the best found position.
+A statistic is generated, which contains the objective function value of the best found position.
 In combination with the short gnuplot script [example_01.STAT.GlBestFuncValue.gnuplot](https://github.com/alexander-rass/HiPPSO/blob/master/examples/example_01.STAT.GlBestFuncValue.gnuplot). the following figure can be produced: